openequella/openequella.github.io/guides/WorkflowModerationGuide.md

 The Notifications results page displays details of notifications.

 The notifications results page elements are:
 * Resource title—click the resource title to open the Resource summary page.
-See EQUELLA My Resources User Guide for more information on the Resource summary page.
+See openEQUELLA My Resources User Guide for more information on the Resource summary page.
 * Resource description
 * Status—live, moderating, rejected.
 * Moderating since—time since resource entered the workflow.
 Only displays for resources with a status of moderating.